StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 class activities will be done within teams, allowing students to master the course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.

+## Active/Inactive Students

+By default all students are considered Active in the course.
+However, students that fail to sufficiently participate in the course (as described below) will be designated as Inactive.
+Inactive students lose certain privileges (as desecribed below).

+Students may be returned
+to Active status by making an appointment and meeting with the instructor and discuss the issues that caused the student to fall into Inactive status.
+Return to Active status is at the discretion of the instructor.

 ## Class Activities